syncfusion-content/windowsforms-docs/WindowsForms/Calculation-Engine/Supported-Formulas/Financial-Formulas.md

 * If settlement or maturity is not a valid date, `YIELD` returns the `#VALUE!` error value.

-* If rate < 0, `YIELD` returns the `#NUM!` error value.
+* If rate is less than 0, `YIELD` returns the `#NUM!` error value.

-* If pr ≤ 0 or if redemption ≤ 0, `YIELD` returns the `#NUM!` error value.
+* If pr or redemption is less than or equal to 0, `YIELD` returns the `#NUM!` error value.

 * If frequency is any number other than 1, 2, or 4, `YIELD` returns the `#NUM!` error value.

-* If basis < 0 or if basis > 4, `YIELD` returns the `#NUM!` error value.
+* If basis is less than 0 or greater than 4, `YIELD` returns the `#NUM!` error value.

-* If settlement ≥ maturity, `YIELD` returns the `#NUM!` error value.
+* If settlement is less than or equal to maturity, `YIELD` returns the `#NUM!` error value.

-* If there is more than one coupon period until redemption, `YIELD` is calculated through a hundred iterations.
-The resolution uses the Newton method, based on the formula used for the function `PRICE`.
+* If there is more than one coupon period until redemption, `YIELD` is calculated using the Newton method, based on the formula used for the function `PRICE`.
 The yield is changed until the estimated price given the yield is close to price.